College Planning Tips for High School Juniors

 While some students take the PSAT as early as October of their sophomore year, it’s crucial to note that only the junior year administration of the exam counts for National Merit Scholarship consideration.
 Nonetheless, taking the PSAT earlier provides valuable insight into your strengths and areas needing improvement, allowing you to tailor your study plan accordingly.

-When it comes to the actual SAT or ACT, aim to register for the March, May, or June SAT exams, or the April or June ACT tests during your junior year.
-Sitting for the exam as a junior affords you the opportunity to engage in focused study during the summer months before potentially retaking the test in the fall of senior year.
+When it comes to the actual SAT or ACT, aim to register for the March, May, or June SAT exams, or the April or June ACTs during your junior year.
+Sitting for the exam as a junior allows you to engage in focused study during the summer months before potentially retaking the test in the fall of your senior year.
 Studies show that students who retake the SAT in the fall after a spring junior year attempt see an average score increase of 40 points.
 Furthermore, those who dedicate just 20 hours to studying on platforms like Khan Academy witness an average score boost of 115 points.
-This improvement is particularly advantageous considering the practice of Superscoring, wherein colleges consider the highest combined subject scores across multiple test sittings.
+This improvement is particularly advantageous considering the practice of super scoring, wherein colleges consider the highest combined subject scores across multiple test sittings.

 Extracurricular Endeavors